How to Calculate the Value of Your Startup Stock Options

 So, how much are your stock options worth?

 Unfortunately, you can’t be 100 percent sure how much money you’ll make from your options; their value is uncertain.
+Simply put, a successful exit isn’t guaranteed — and exit valuation has a very strong influence on the value of your options.

-Here’s one reason why: The higher the company’s exit value, the more valuable your options will likely be.
+- Exit Value: The higher the company’s exit value, the more valuable your options will likely be.
 You can try to predict the exit value for your company, but until an exit actually happens, you can't know it for sure.
 If things go downhill, the company’s valuation could be $0.

 Ultimately, every person will weigh these factors differently, which means they will value their options differently.
 We have several resources to help you continue thinking about the value of your options, including our stock option starter guide.
 The guide also includes ideas to help you decide when to exercise and how much to spend.
 Additionally, you can check out our Stock Option Exit Calculator to see how much your shares could be worth in a future IPO.